vladcosorg/action-s3-cloudfront-smart-deploy/README.md

         with:
           role-to-assume: arn:aws:iam::111111111111:role/my-github-actions-role-test
           aws-region: us-east-1
-      - name: Copy files to the test website with the AWS CLI
-        run: |
-          aws s3 sync . s3://my-s3-test-website-bucket
-      - name: Configure AWS credentials from Production account
+      - name: Upload changes to S3 and issue Cloudfront invalidations
-        uses: aws-actions/configure-aws-credentials@v2
+        uses: vladcosorg/action-s3-cloudfront-smart-deploy@master
         with:
-          role-to-assume: arn:aws:iam::222222222222:role/my-github-actions-role-prod
-          aws-region: us-west-2
-      - name: Copy files to the production website with the AWS CLI
-        run: |
-          aws s3 sync . s3://my-s3-prod-website-bucket
+          source: local/path/to/dir
+          target: s3://my-bucket-name/
+          distribution: DOAJN11MNDAND
 ```

 ## Motivation

 The available actions are using a simple yet inneficient approach that invalidates the changes using a precise
 1 file -> 1 invalidation request approach, which potentiall can result in a quite large monthly bill, provided that
 your project is updated frequently and got a lot of files (exactly the case at my company).
 Another approach is to issue general, root invalidations like `/*` which would cause the consumers of your app
 to redownload the assets which did not actually change.

 This action features a `BALANCED` approach which is as precise and as economical as you want it to be.

 ## License

 This project is distributed under the [MIT license](LICENSE.md).